rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/meetings/2025-07-22/minutes.md

 * Need help in Field for citations and references \#128.
 Need some help with this in Python and Sphinx on this one as well.
 Less of a blocker but still needs to be addressed
 * Review prioritization of reviewing CERT Sections
 * \[todo\] Andrew Fernandes to review floating point rules (FLP) David Svoboda  [svoboda@cert.org](mailto:svoboda@cert.org)is also interested in this work.
-* Felix wants to work on all the sections 😂
 * \[todo\]  [aceleste@perforce.com](mailto:aceleste@perforce.com) is going to look at Arrays (ARR)
 * Proceed with integers, floating point, and arrays as a starting point
 * Other PRs and issues are also pressing.